Guts, Grit & Great Business Podcast

 Right.
 That’s it.
 That’s it, they still are going to need help.
 They’re still gonna need help to execute.

 Trevor Turnbull 56:39

 Yes.
 Yeah.
 And that’s so it’s a brilliant business model.
 Go.
 If you if you’re worried about your competition, stealing your ideas, well, just go give it away.
 And all of a sudden, like, you’re in a position of authority, because you are the person that gave away the brilliant idea.
 They’re gonna come to you.
 You’re the proven expert, right?
 Yeah, that’s Yeah.

 Heather Pearce Campbell 56:59

 Oh, so many good gems.
 Trevor.
 Thank you, again, wishing you a very, oh, I don’t even know the word for 2021.
 But I love I’m still very attached to your concept of slowing down going deeper.
 So I love that that’s exactly what I want for you and for us all.

 Heather Pearce Campbell 57:20

 Yeah.
 So great to see you.

-Thank you for joining us today on the guts, grit and great business podcast.
-We hope that we’ve added a little fuel to your tank, some coffee to your cup and pep in your step to keep you moving forward in your own great adventures. four key takeaways links to any resources mentioned in today’s show and more see the show notes which can be found at legal website warrior.com slash podcast, be sure to subscribe to the podcast and if you enjoyed today’s conversation, please give us some stars and a review on iTunes.
-Apple podcasts, Spotify or wherever you get your podcasts so others will find us to keep up the great work you are doing in the world and we’ll see you next week.
+Thank you for joining us today on the Guts, Grit and Great Business™ podcast.
+We hope that we’ve added a little fuel to your tank, some coffee to your cup and pep in your step to keep you moving forward in your own great adventures.
+For key takeaways, links to any resources mentioned in today’s show and more, see the show notes which can be found at www.legalwebsitewarrior.com/podcast.
+Be sure to subscribe to the podcast and if you enjoyed today’s conversation, please give us some stars and a review on Apple podcasts, Spotify or wherever you get your podcast so others will find us too.
+Keep up the great work you are doing in the world and we’ll see you next week.